bruhbruhlmaoo/uma-android-automation/README.md

 # Features

--   [x] Able to complete a run from start/midway to its completion.
+-   [x] Completes a full run from start/midway to its conclusion.
+-   [x] Supports multiple scenarios including **URA Finale**, **Unity Cup**, and those in the future to come.
+-   [x] Advanced OpenCV template matching for real-time gamestate awareness.
+-   [x] Tesseract OCR integrated with rapid fuzzy string matching.
+-   [x] Modern user interface built using React Native, Typescript and Expo for full configurability.
--   [x] Settings to customize preferences and stat prioritization for Training Events.
+-   [x] Settings to customize preferences and stat prioritizations for Training Events.
--   [x] Handles races, both via skipping and running the race manually.
+-   [x] Import/Export customizable skill point buying plans and training configurations.
 -   [x] Runs extra races to farm fans when enabled in the settings.
 -   [x] A multitude of settings to configure including setting preferred stat targets per distance.

 # Instructions

-1. Download the .apk file from the `Releases` section on the right of this page and install it on your Android device.
+1. Download the latest `.apk` file from the `Releases` section on the right of this page and install it on your Android device.
-2. Once you have it running, select the scenario for the required section (URA Finale, Unity Cup, etc.) marked with \* in the Settings page of the application.
-3. Now go back to the Home page after you have finished customizing the settings.
-The settings you have selected will be shown to you in the text box below the `Start` button.
+2. Open the application.
+Upon launching, navigate through the user-friendly frontend to select your desired scenario (URA Finale, Unity Cup, etc.) and configure your training priorities, races, and other settings.
+3. You can review your loaded settings and configurations directly on the Home page.
-4. Now tap on the `Start` button.
-If this is the first time, it will ask you to give the application `Overlay` permission and starting up the `Accessibility` service.
+4. Tap the `Start` button.
+If this is the first time, you will be prompted to grant `Overlay` permissions and enable the `Accessibility` service.
-    1. You are also required to enable `Allow restricted settings` in the `App Info` page of the app in the Android Settings for later Android versions.
+    1. On newer Android versions, you're required to enable `Allow restricted settings` in the app's `App Info` settings.
-5. Once it is enabled, tapping on the `Start` button again will create a popup asking if you want `MediaProjection` to work on `A single app` or `Entire screen`.
-Select the `Entire screen` option.
-A floating overlay button will now appear that you can move around the screen.
+5. Once enabled, tapping `Start` will request `MediaProjection` access (select `Entire screen` if prompted).
+A floating overlay button will appear that you can drag around the screen.
-6. **IMPORTANT:** Move the overlay button to the far left edge of the screen and centered in the middle of the screen's height.
-Otherwise, you run the risk of the overlay button covering crucial elements on the screen.
+6. **IMPORTANT:** Follow the guidance overlay when you drag the overlay button for the places on the screen to safely leave the button at to avoid covering important UI elements.
-7. Navigate yourself to the screen below that shows available options like Rest, Train, Buy Skills, Races, etc.
+7. Navigate to the main training menu in Uma Musume (where Rest, Train, Buy Skills, Races, etc. are visible).

 > <img width="270" height="585" alt="main screen" src="https://github.com/user-attachments/assets/05239856-878e-4e49-a325-db60013d7c75" />

-8. Press the overlay button to start the automation process.
-For enabling app notifications, it is recommended to have a notification style that is small enough that it does not fully cover the top part of the screen where it contains the date, energy, turn number, etc. Or disable notifications if you do not want to worry about it.
+8. Tap the overlay button to start automation.
+(Tip: Use minimal or deactivated notifications to prevent interference with OCR scanning the top of the screen).

 ## To view Logs in Real-time